Replica 1: Second edition

 The Second Edition (SE) was introduced in 2006, the redesign bringing several connectors to the board and sacrificing the breadboard area for the associated circuitry.
 The SE allowed for multiple options for powering the Replica 1: external 20 pin ATX standard PC power supply; 7-9 volt DC jack connector; or optional power via USB port.
 A serial port was fitted to the board eliminating the need for the piggy-back board.

 The video output could prove problematic with this version especially on some equipment with the issues likely worse on European 60 Hz based display systems.

-With the SE version the firmware EEPROM was also to include the KRUSADER symboilc assembler.{Sfn| specifically developed by for the Replica 1.
+With the SE version the firmware EEPROM was also to include the KRUSADER symbolic assembler.{Sfn| specifically developed by for the Replica 1.
 KRUSADER was developed by Ken Wessen, who described its programming environment as including a simple shell, editor, disassembler and a low-level debugger all fitting within a space of under 4096 bytes.